In blue, the ex libris of Dr. Jacques William Normand Delfin designed by him and me, and emblazoned by me.

 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Between, Pointed, Armed, Sealed arms, Azure, Boa, Bar, Wreath, Head, Castle, Crest, Five, Round, Collage, Created, Triple-towered, Outlined in sable, Dexter, Motto (identification), Doubled, Heraldic document, Two, In chief, In base, Sword, Sealed, Mullet, Photographic, Personal, Gules, Leaf, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Party per chevron, Masoned, Semi-circular, Wavy, Or, Argent, Sable, Seal, Vert and One.
+Port and windows, Between, Pointed, Armed, Sealed arms, Azure, Boa, Bar, Wreath, Head, Castle, Crest, Five, Round, Collage, Created, Triple-towered, Outlined in sable, Dexter, Motto (identification), Doubled, Heraldic document, Two, In chief, In base, Sword, Sealed, Mullet, Photographic, Personal, Gules, Leaf, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Party per chevron, Masoned, Semi-circular, Or, Party per pale, Argent, Sable, Seal, Vert and One.

 Dr. Antonio Salmerón y Cabañas,